 There is also a bet that covers both zeros and the 1, and 3 in American roulette.
 That would be the Five Number bet.

-On a single zero wheel, the equivalent is a 4 number bet.
+On a single zero wheel, the equivalent is a four-number bet.

 The Outside Bets

-There are 3 types of even money bets, so called because you’ll get 2 chips back on a 1 chip bet if you cover these, namely red, black, even, odd, 1-18 (Lo) and 19-36 (Hi).
-You’ll be covering just under 50% of the table with the even money bets (there is also a zero pocket remember).
+There are three types of even money bets, so called because you’ll get two chips back on a one-chip bet if you cover these, namely red, black, even, odd, 1-18 (Lo) and 19-36 (Hi).
+You’ll be covering just under half of the table with the even money bets (there is also a zero pocket remember).

 If you like doing things by thirds rather than by halves, then head for a column bet which sits at the end of the grid.
-You’ll get 3 chips back on a winning 1 chip bet.
+You’ll get three chips back on a winning one-chip bet.

 These are similar to dozens in that they each cover just under a third of the wheel, but the zones are grouped 1-12, 13-24 and 25-36.

-There are plenty more that you can play if you are on the Advanced Mode of Premier Roulette Diamond Edition, for example.
+There are plenty more that you can play if you are on Advanced Mode of European Roulette Pro or Announced Bets European Roulette, for example.
 If you are in a land-based casino, you can call some of these bets out to the croupier- that’s why they are called the Call Bets.

-We’ll cover the most the popular Call Bets here and cover them in more details on another guide.
+We’ll cover the most popular Call Bets here and cover them in more details in another guide.

 Voisins du Zero

-Most of the numbers are covered with split bets apart from 25/26/28/29 which is covered with a corner bet and 0/2/3 which is covered with a 3 number bet around 0/2/3
+Most of the numbers are covered with split bets apart from 25/26/28/29 which is covered with a corner bet and 0/2/3 which is covered with a three-number bet around 0/2/3

 Tiers du Cylindre

 This is a bet that covers a zone of numbers opposite the Voisins bet on the wheel.
 So 5, 8, 10, 11, 13, 16, 23, 24, 27, 30, 33, 36 which are covered with Split Bets.
-It literally means thirds of the wheel which is not strictly true as it covers 12 pockets out of 37.
+It means “thirds of the wheel” which is not strictly true as it only covers 12 pockets out of 37.
 But it’s almost a third and another option if you like playing the columns or dozens.

-The Orphelins bet is a bet that mops up all of the “Orphans” that aren’t covered by the Voisins or Tiers bets.
-So 2 zones that include 17,34,6 and 1,20,14,31,plus 9.
-Again, the numbers are covered by split bets apart from the bet on 1 which is a single number bet.
+The Orphelins bet is a bet that mops up the “Orphans” that aren’t covered by the Voisins or Tiers bets.
+So there are two groups that include 17,34,6 and 1,20,14,31, plus the 9.
+Again, the numbers are covered by split bets apart from the bet on 1 which is a single-number bet.

 So that concludes our Wombat Guide to Roulette Bets!
 May your chip pile be mountainous!